Augustine of Canterbury: Background to the mission

-After the withdrawal of the Roman legions from their province of Britannia in 410, the inhabitants were left to defend themselves against the attacks of the Saxons.
-Before the Roman withdrawal, Britannia had been converted to Christianity and produced the ascetic Pelagius.
-Britain sent three bishops to the Council of Arles in 314, and a Gaulish bishop went to the island in 396 to help settle disciplinary matters.
+After the withdrawal of the largely Christianized Roman legions from their province of Britannia in 410, the inhabitants were left to defend themselves against the attacks and settlements of the Pagan-Germanic Angles, Saxons, and Jutes.
+Before the Roman withdrawal, Britannia had been converted to Christianity.
+Britain sent three Christian bishops to the Council of Arles in 314, and a Gaulish bishop went to the island in 396 to help settle Church disciplinary matters.
 Material remains testify to a growing presence of Christians, at least until around 360.
 After the Roman legions departed, pagan tribes settled the southern parts of the island while western Britain, beyond the Anglo-Saxon kingdoms, remained Christian.
 This native British Church developed in isolation from Rome under the influence of missionaries from Ireland and was centred on monasteries instead of bishoprics.
-Other distinguishing characteristics were its calculation of the date of Easter and the style of the tonsure haircut that clerics wore.
+Other distinguishing characteristics were its calculation of the date of Easter and the style of the tonsure haircut worn by clerics.
+(Note: Yorke discusses the issue of the "Celtic Church" and what exactly it was in her work The Conversion of Britain.)
 Evidence for the survival of Christianity in the eastern part of Britain during this time includes the survival of the cult of Saint Alban and the occurrence in place names of eccles, derived from the Latin ecclesia, meaning "church".
 There is no evidence that these native Christians tried to convert the Anglo-Saxons.
 The invasions destroyed most remnants of Roman civilisation in the areas held by the Saxons and related tribes, including the economic and religious structures.